The doctor is back in town, Montezuma’s rural clinic is keeping its doors open

 “And it was just very confusing and frustrating,” said Susan Williams, Montezuma Hospital District Board President.

-“I moved to Dodge and had to set up my practice there at the Dodge City Medical Center,” said Andrew Schowengerdt, Doctor of Montezuma Medical Clinic.
+“I moved to Dodge and had to set up my practice there at the Dodge City Medical Center,” said Dr. Andrew Schowengerdt, Montezuma Medical Clinic.

 For nearly four months, people like Susan Williams were forced to drive nearly half an hour to see a doctor.